falkr/ttm4115/pages/unit-2-models/teamwork-1.md

 Now you ask another team for their diagram and self-evaluation.
 This requires some coordination, so that each team gets another diagram to comment on, and all diagrams are commented.

 * We don't do the assignment beforehand since not all of you may be ready at the same time.
-* Check in the document Coordination.docx on Teams and note there on which team you comment.
+* Check in the document `Coordination.docx` on Teams and note there on which team you comment.
 * Check with the student assistants.

 Have a look at the diagram of the other team.
 We recommend to do this on the original online version.
-(Ask them for sharing access or duplicating the diagram).
+(Ask them for sharing access or duplicating the diagram, if you do not have access to it).
 Add notes into their diagram, using UML comments.

 ---
 type: figure